-Conclusion ii.: There might be a larger collection of books in the United Kingdom b.
-FALSE b.
+Conclusion ii.: There might be a larger collection of books in the United Kingdom a.
+TRUE b.
 FALSE

-Conclusion iii.: There might be a larger collection of publicly owned books in the United Kingdom. b.
-FALSE a.
-TRUE
+Conclusion iii.: There might be a larger collection of publicly owned books in the United Kingdom.

 Michael is a dentist and he treats an average of ten patients a day.
 He is the most popular dentist in the city of Greenfield, perhaps because he is the dentist who has been around the longest.
 Last week he had 10 cancellations and was unable to fill up the schedule completely, but he doesn't mind the extra spare time.
 Next year he will retire and leave the practice to his son, who currently works in another city.